AromaKitsune/Windows-XAML-Styles/guides/Lock-Screen-Styling-Guide.md

 # Lock Screen Styling Guide
-This section shows how to customise the Lock Screen for Windows 10 and Windows 11.
+This section shows how to customise the Lock Screen on Windows 10 and Windows 11.

 If this is your first time customising the XAML styles, check out the [UWPSpy usage guide](https://github.com/bbmaster123/FWFU/blob/main/uwpspy.md).